Trump Orders An Additional 1,500 Troops To The Middle East

 Gilday said the attackers used limpet mines, a type of mine that is attached to a vessel and then detonated.

-He also blamed a rocket fired at the U.S. embassy in Baghdad earlier this week on an Iranian proxy.
-Iran supports Shia militias in Iraq, but the Pentagon did not identify which group had fired the rocket.
+He also blamed a rocket fired at the U.S. Embassy in Baghdad earlier this week on an Iranian proxy.
+Iran supports Shiite militias in Iraq, but the Pentagon did not identify which group had fired the rocket.

 There were no reported injuries in either incident.